StackStorm/st2docs/docs/source/install/rhel7.rst

 Check out :doc:`/reference/cli` to learn convenient ways to authenticate via CLI.

-Install WebUI and setup SSL termination
+Install WebUI and Setup SSL Termination
 ---------------------------------------

 `NGINX <http://nginx.org/>`_ is used to serve WebUI static files, redirect HTTP to HTTPS,